 Okay I’ll be honest – taking online surveys isn’t going to make you rich, but it can be a great way to boost your earnings in the short term.

-By using online surveys you can make some extra money everyday in your free time.
+By completing online surveys, you can make some extra money everyday in your free time.
 It doesn’t require any special skills and it’s a simple way to make additional cash.

-Many managers today feel that their employees don't have the best technical writing skills.
+Many managers today feel that their employees don’t have the best technical writing skills.
 You could provide group training to a corporation, allowing their employees to further succeed in their positions.
-As a retired teacher, you have the skills required to teach them to write- even outside of a school setting.
+As a previous teacher, you have the skills required to teach them to write – even outside of a school setting.

 After seeing a writing instructor, people feel more confident in their interpersonal skills.
 Plus, they developed their communication skills to succeed in their career path.